LNshuti/estimate-merger-synergies/README.md

 **Core business segments: Wealth Management, Investment Banking, Asset Management, and Retail Banking**

+**Notes: GPT4 has a date cutoff of 2021.
+Used 2022 annual reports from ubs.com and cs.com**
 **3. Strategic Recommendations**
 ---------------------------------
 **3.1 Short-term value maximization:**